 Being a charity means our focus is always on what benefits education – and any money we make gets invested back into education.

 We are an independent education charity and the largest provider of academic qualifications taught in schools and colleges.
 We set and mark the papers for around half of all GCSEs and A-levels taken every year.

-Our qualifications are internationally recognised and taught in around 30 countries around the world.
+Our qualifications are internationally recognised and taught in 30 countries around the world.
 They are highly valued by employers and universities and enable young people to progress to the next stage of their lives.
-Our qualifications suit a range of abilities and include GCSEs, IGCSEs, A-levels, the Extended Project Qualification and the AQA Baccalaureate.
+Our qualifications suit a range of abilities and include GCSEs, IGCSEs, A-levels, Tech-levels, the Extended Project Qualification and the AQA Baccalaureate.